 To be honest I also thought the same.
-All the things I had heard before, especially about Tokyo, were that it was very expensive to travel there.
+All the things I had heard before, especially about Tokyo, were that it was very expensive to travel around.

-But after spending almost 40 days there I can tell you this:
+But after spending several months there I can tell you this:

 A Lowdown on Some Costs in Japan

 The average cost of a dorm bed in a hostel is around 2000 yen.
 That’s around $20.
-For that you will get a decent hostel, often in a good location.
+For that you will get a decent hostel and often in a good location.

 Having said that I have gotten Japanese style private rooms for 1700 yen in the big cities, specifically Osaka.